Work Injury Damages Claim Calculator

 But you can see average payout amounts from Queensland Court Judgements here.

-In Queensland, you must commence court proceedings for a work injury damages claim within three years of the date of the incident that gives rise to the claim. (there are some rare exceptions)
+In Queensland, you must commence court proceedings for a work injury damages claim within three years of the date of the incident that gives rise to the claim.
+(There are some rare exceptions)

 More about personal injury claim time limits